Russia's Putin is visiting the UAE and Saudi Arabia, seeking to bolster Moscow's Mideast clout

-DUBAI, United Arab Emirates (AP) — Russian President Vladimir Putin visited the United Arab Emirates on Wednesday before departing for Saudi Arabia in a one-day lightning tour intended to raise Moscow's profile as a Middle East power broker, even as his war in Ukraine grinds on.
+DUBAI, United Arab Emirates (AP) — Russian President Vladimir Putin visited the United Arab Emirates and Saudi Arabia on Wednesday in a lightning tour intended to raise Moscow's profile as a Middle East power broker, even as his war in Ukraine grinds on.

 Putin landed in Abu Dhabi, the capital of the Emirates, that is hosting the United Nations' COP28 climate talks.
 It was his first trip to the region since before the coronavirus pandemic and the 2022 invasion of Ukraine.